-Figure 10-24 Unattended Baggage Detection
+Figure 10-22 Unattended Baggage Detection

 - 2. Check Enable checkbox to enable the function. - 3.
 Select the Region from the drop-down list for detection settings. - 4.
 Click Area Settings and click Draw Area to start the area drawing. - 5.
 Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
-Set the time threshold and detection sensitivity for unattended baggage detection. - Threshold: Range [5-20s], the threshold for the time of the objects left over in the region.
-If you set the value as 10, alarm is triggered after the object is left and stay in the region for 10s. - Sensitivity: Range [1-100].
-The value of the sensitivity defines the similarity degree of the background image.
-Usually, when the sensitivity is high, a very small object left in the region can trigger the alarm. - 7.
-Repeat the above steps to configure other regions.
-Up to 4 regions can be set.
-You can click the Clear button to clear all pre-defined regions.
+Set the Max.
+Size and Min.
+Size for valid targets.
+Targets smaller or larger than the valid target size are not able to trigger detection.